Skip to main content Watercolor decoration

 What is the SSPX Resistance?

-The SSPX Resistance is the traditionalist core of the work of Archbishop Lefebvre.
-For people new to the traditionalist cause, this document explains why we exist and why the fight for the Catholic Faith — not just the Catholic Mass — is important.
+The SSPX Resistance embodies the traditionalist core of Archbishop Lefebvre’s work.
+For those new to the traditionalist cause, this document explains our existence and the vital importance of fighting for the Catholic Faith, not merely the Catholic Mass.

 The forces hostile to Christ the King understood that the Catholic Church, with her divine constitution and unyielding doctrine, stood as the primary obstacle to their revolutionary designs.
 The strategy was clear: not outright destruction, but subtle subversion.